sfomuseum/go-http-auth/README.md

 ## Important

 This work is nearly settled (at least for a "v1" release) but may still change.
+For example the `SetLogger` method will probably be removed and individual handlers will simply call `log/slog` methods assuming that the "default" logger and log level have been assigned separately in application code.

 ## Motivation